kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         $sql = "REPLACE INTO tmp.tsmst_time (id_ex, lg, tmstmp, comment) VALUES ('$this->id_ex', '$this->lg', NOW(6), '')";

 You may notice that I put all my values in `'` even when not necessary.
-Actually I didn't here, if you look back, which was okay  because `$this->id_ex` is an integer, so you don't need `'`, and because of that, when inserting the new value `$this->lg`, I wasn't aware that this is a string and definitely must be enclosed by `'`.
+Actually, if you look back, I didn't do it here which was okay  because `$this->id_ex` is an integer, so you don't need `'`, and because of that, when inserting the new value `$this->lg`, I wasn't aware that this is a string and definitely must be enclosed by `'`.
 Well, it didn't take long until I found out because my program didn't work anymore.
 So it's better to make it a habit to enclose all values with `'`.

 Maybe you use some kind of PDO mechanism, so your style is different.
 I didn't see the necessity to change my habits.
 I don't think I will ever change the database engine in a running system so I don't need another extraction layer.

     M:7727678 [tmp]>select * from tsmst_time ORDER BY 1,2;
     +-------+----+----------------------------+-----------------+